 Tila’s in Houston has the most delicious tomatillo sauce.
 Luckily we found a recipe that tastes pretty much identical to Tila’s, and we’ve been making this sauce ever since we lived in Houston…almost 9 years ago!

-This sacue is excellent for just about anything: with chips, enchillada sauce, tamale sauce etc.
+This sauce is excellent for just about anything: with chips, enchilada sauce, tamale sauce etc.

 1 lb. tomatillos, husked and rinsed